Aimee Song Pretended To Be Happy For The Internet

 Advertisement

-Song works with a team of designers, and the most popular looks on her own feed have a way of appearing — in affordable form (most items are under $250) — in her collection.
+Song works with a team of designers, and the most popular looks on her own feed have a way of appearing — in affordable form (most items are under $250 USD) — in her collection.
 “I love blazers and denim and sweaters,” she says.
 “I like to look put together.
 Even if I only have five minutes, I don’t want to look like it took five minutes.”
 Song’s tip for looking like you invested at least ten minutes in front of the mirror?
-“Throw on jewellery,” she says.
-“People underestimate the strength of jewellery.
+“Throw on jewelry,” she says.
+“People underestimate the strength of jewelry.
 Even a pair of gold hoop earrings will elevate a look.”

 Growing up in Los Angeles, Song split her time between her parents’ homes.
 “I loved fashion in a way I don’t think most people understand,” she says.
 Her mother subscribed to glossy magazines but neither of her parents had cable, so she’d go to friends’ houses after school or babysit for plugged-in families where she could sit on the couch watching MTV and FashionTV and stoke her fantasies.
 “I remember seeing Pat McGrath applying make-up and watching models walk down the runway in crazy hats and I was like, ‘This is art,’” she recalls.